Raptors suspend Serge Ibaka for altercation with staffer | Taiwan News

-TORONTO (AP) — Raptors forward Serge Ibaka was suspended for Toronto's game Friday night against Atlanta because of an altercation with a team staff member.
+TORONTO (AP) — Raptors forward Serge Ibaka has been suspended for Toronto's game Friday night against Atlanta because of an altercation with a team staff member.

 Coach Dwane Casey would not divulge details of the incident, which happened after Wednesday's loss at Oklahoma City, but said Ibaka and the staffer have apologized to one another.
 Casey said the situation was "resolved."